cscheid/cscheid.net/courses/spr15/cs444/index.md

   comments*.
 It will reach both Nathan and Carlos.
 For content discussions, please use [Piazza](piazza.com/arizona/spring2015/cs444544/).
 * Lectures: Tuesdays and Thursdays, 2:00PM-3:15PM, GS906
-* Office Hours: Tuesday, 9:00-11:30, GS734.
+* Office Hours: Tuesdays, 9:00-11:30, GS734.
 Otherwise by appointment only.

 ## Class materials